-Music is often associated with the Caribbean, whether it be Reggae from Jamaica, Merengue from the Dominican Republic, or the lesser known Spouge from Barbados and Benna from Antigua and Barbuda.
-We love how the traditions mix and merge between islands, creating new music forms and variety that epitomises the vibe of this region.
+Music is often associated with the Caribbean, from Reggae in Jamaica and Merengue in the Dominican Republic to the lesser-known Spouge in Barbados and Benna in Antigua and Barbuda.
+We love how the traditions mix and merge between the islands, creating new musical genres and the eclectic, upbeat vibe that epitomises the Caribbean.

-Although technically the island of Trinidad claims the Steel Drum as their indigenous instrument, the people of Tobago are not without one of their own.
-The Tambrin, similar in design to a tambourine, was created out of necessity by the Tobagoans when African drums were banned and confiscated by their colonisers who feared their power to spark rebellion and camaraderie.
+Although technically the island of Trinidad claims the Steel Drum as its indigenous instrument, the people of Tobago are not without one of their own.
+The Tambrin, similar in design to a tambourine, was created out of necessity by the Tobagoans when African drums were banned and confiscated by their colonisers, who feared their power to spark rebellion.
 Not to be defeated, the people of Tobago covered circular cheese boxes with animal skin (usually goat) and made replacements – Tambrins.

 Nowadays, the Tambrins are made with the easily pliable wood of the Latan Tree or Wild Cassava instead of old cheese boxes, but the goat’s skin still remains.
 In order to get the best sound out of the drums, they are heated by fire - and this is in fact a kind of tuning process where each drum is tightened or loosened depending on the pitch desired.